 This exercise will improve both lat width and thickness but not because there is a distinction here.
 Any difference seems suspicious but not impossible, with one study showing medial versus lateral activation of the lats.
 I think this may just be cross-talk, or interference from other muscle groups, since our current understanding of anatomy would not support regions contracting unevenly along a muscle fiber’s length.

 Could anything work even better for the lats?
-Probably not.
 A twist at the waist while pulling, in theory, would shorten the lats at each attachment site, which as a concurrent movement could activate them more intensely.
 This may shorten the lats too greatly though and prevent protraction to limit other muscle groups.

 Try this unusual exercise, the protracted close-grip row, to activate the lats.
 It will do so like no other exercise can and likely ever will.